jamesgrams/guystation/README.md

 * EZ Config missing print screen and keys around the numpad (+, -, etc.).
 * Mobile Virtual Controller Keycode options don't extend beyond main keyboard area, F keys, and arrow keys.
 * Firefox does not use the same keycodes as other browsers for some keys and thus EZ config doesn't work for all keys in Firefox.
-* Google Chrome/HTML Gamepad API seems to have a different mapping for Xbox 360 Controllers than SDL (what the emulators use) does.
-As such, the button numbers and axes are wrong when setting with EZ config.
-You can still use EZ config if you get the correct button numbers from a program such as jstest-gtk and edit the value EZ config has set to include the proper button number/axes.
 * YoutubeDL fails to download currently (7/7/20).
 It is an issue with their website and you can fix it by doing the following: https://github.com/ytdl-org/youtube-dl/issues/25491#issuecomment-637192267, and then running `rm -rf node_modules/youtube-dl && npm install` in the `guystation` directory again.

 ## Credits and Special Thanks